 Farzi Ok is a typical orange drink with a hint of lemon in it.
 As the drink gets its name similar to the restaurant I decided to go with it.
 It turned out to be pretty good, refreshing but a kind of drink usually found in a variety of restaurants.

 The Litchi Panna desire was unconventional.
-The flavor of litchi is replaced sweetly by green mangos aka Aam Panna and every sip gives a slightly itchy taste.
+The flavour of litchi is replaced sweetly by green mangos aka Aam Panna and every sip gives a slightly itchy taste.

 Before the main course was to arrive, we were served with a little bowl of curd which looked awesome and different.